Albonycal/stats/README.md

 ---

-Monthly usage statistics for mirror.albony.xyz
+Monthly usage statistics for mirror.albony.in
+**NO longer maintained**

+Please check `https://mirror.nag.albony.in/stats` for current stats

-Welcome to the stats repository, the store of the monthly usage stats reports for the mirror.albony.xyz domain.
+~Welcome to the stats repository, the store of the monthly usage stats reports for the mirror.albony.xyz domain.~